Ranging from Functional Storage to Sleek Living Space, Is a Basement Right for You?

 Imagine a finished basement with wood flooring like this one in a 2-story, 3-bedroom 4,531-sq.-ft.
 Luxury rustic manor.
 The fantastic area is a spacious all-purpose entertainment center with a media/TV viewing section, game equipment, and a bar.
 (Plan #161-1076)

 A basement is more expensive to build than a slab or crawlspace.

 There’s a higher likelihood of a radon issue – but it can be avoided/prevented by using radon-resistant techniques and installing an active radon mitigation system.

-Theres potential for flooding without a sump pump (can be eliminated by ensuring a natural path for drainage from the footings).
+There's potential for flooding without a sump pump (which can be eliminated by ensuring a natural path for drainage from the footings).

-Lack of natural light (if it’s not a walkout/daylight basement) presents a challenge to find creative ways to bring light into the space.
+Lack of natural light (if it’s not a walkout/daylight basement) presents a challenge to finding creative ways to bring light into the space.

 A sloping lot is needed if you want to build a walkout basement.